mozilla/extension-workshop/src/content/documentation/develop/best-practices-for-collecting-user-data-consents.md

 Where you provide the user with an opt-out option, the related features **can be turned on by default** but **must be turned off if the user indicates** they want to opt-out.

 If the main functionality of your add-on doesn't work without collecting user data, please provide an option within the data collection consent to uninstall the add-on. [`management.uninstallSelf()`](https://developer.mozilla.org/docs/Mozilla/Add-ons/WebExtensions/API/management/uninstallSelf) API can be used to achieve unstallation of your add-on programmatically.
 Please label the buttons accordingly.
-We recommend "Uninstall (name of add-on)" or "Remove (name of add-on)"
+We recommend "Uninstall (name of add-on)" or "Remove (name of add-on)".

 {% endcapture %}
 {% include modules/one-column.liquid,